ambiso/genome_counter/README.md

 ## Benchmarking

-We use critereon.rs for benchmarking which yields the following results on 100e6 bytes:
+We use criterion.rs for benchmarking which yields the following results on 100e6 bytes:

 ```
 Benchmarking count_rand_100000000_opt: Warming up for 3.0000 s